-UK Priority Visa Service to Fast Track Processing Time
+UK Priority and Premium Visa Service Purpose

 The UK priority and premium visa services are optional user-pay services, which are exclusive to the application fee.
 The purpose of UK priority visa service is to fast track processing time by putting an application at the front of the queue.
 And these services are mainly for a straightforward and well-documented case.
 Therefore, an applicant may use these services if the focus is to get the decision as quickly as possible.